Ericonaldo/visual_wholebody/high-level/README.md

 ```bash
 python train_multistate.py --rl_device "cuda:0" --sim_device "cuda:0" --timesteps 60000 --headless --task B1Z1PickMulti --experiment_dir b1-pick-multi-teacher --wandb --wandb_project "b1-pick-multi-teacher" --wandb_name "some descriptions" --roboinfo --observe_gait_commands --small_value_set_zero --rand_control --stop_pick
 ```
-Arguments explaination:
+Arguments explanation:
 `--task` should be the full name of the environment, with every first letter of each word capitalized.

-`--timesteps` should be around 48000 enough for a successful teacher policy training.
+`--timesteps` total training steps.

-`--experiment_dir` is the name of directory where the running is saved.
+`--experiment_dir` is the name of the directory where the running is saved.

 `--wandb`, then the training will be logged to wandb.
 You can omit this argument if you don't want to use wandb or when debugging.